mcellteam/mcell/libmcell/documentation/generated/subsystem.rst

 ElementaryMoleculeType
 ======================

+An elementary molecule type is a base indivisible entity.
+It is the same as
+a molecule type in BNGL entered in section molecule types.
+The 'elementary' prefix was added to distinguish it clearly from molecules in simulation.

 Attributes:
 ***********
 * | **name**: str
+  | Name of this elementary molecule type.

 * | **components**: List[ComponentType] = None
+  | List of components used by this elementary molecule type.

 * | **diffusion_constant_2d**: float = None
-  | This molecule is constrained to a surface and diffuses with diffusion constant D.
+  | Elementary molecule based on this type is constrained to a surface
+  | and diffuses with the specified diffusion constant.
+  | D can be zero, in which case the molecule doesn’t move.
+  | The units of D are cm^2 /s.

 * | **diffusion_constant_3d**: float = None
-  | This molecule diffuses in space with diffusion constant D. D can be zero, in which case the molecule doesn’t move.
-The units of D are cm 2 /s.
+  | Elementary molecule based on this type diffuses in space with the
+  | specified diffusion constant D.
+  | D can be zero, in which case the molecule doesn’t move.
+  | The units of D are cm^2 /s.

 * | **custom_time_step**: float = None
-  | This molecule should take timesteps of length t (in seconds).
-Use either this or custom_time_step.
+  | This molecule should take timesteps of length custom_time_step (in seconds).
+  | Use either this or custom_time_step, not both.

 * | **custom_space_step**: float = None
-  | This molecule should take steps of average length L (in microns).
-Use either this or custom_time_step.
+  | This molecule should take steps of average length given by the custom_space_step value (in microns).
+  | Use either this or custom_time_step, not both.

 * | **target_only**: bool = False
   | This molecule will not initiate reactions when it runs into other molecules.
 This